kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - **Scheduler RAM**: `AffinityStates` adds one `map[string]string` (up to 8 entries) per device with active affinity locks — proportional to active shared allocations, not total devices.
-- **Scheduler CPU**: JSON decoding of the `StructuredParameters` opaque config entry during Filter adds a small per-candidate cost, bounded by the 8-key cap.
+- **Scheduler CPU**: Reading the typed `Structured.Parameters` map during Filter is a small per-candidate cost (no decode), bounded by the 8-key cap.
 - **etcd disk**: Slightly larger ResourceSlice and ResourceClaim objects (see API size answer above), bounded by the same caps.